gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 - 0: `studio`, default
 - 1: `full`

+The available options for `ChromaSamplePosition` (`--chroma-sample-position`) are:

+- 0: `unknown`, default
+- 1: `vertical`/`left`, horizontally co-located with luma samples, vertical position in the middle between two luma samples
+- 2: `colocated`/`topleft`, co-located with luma samples

 `MasteringDisplay` (`--mastering-display`) and `ContentLightLevel` (`--content-light`) parameters are used to set the mastering display and content light level in the AV1 bitstream.

 `MasteringDisplay` takes the format of `G(x,y)B(x,y)R(x,y)WP(x,y)L(max,min)` where